chrisxfire/chrisxfire.github.io/content/notes/_net/fundamentals/regular-expressions/performance.md

 | Assembly          | `Regex.CompileToAssembly`                    | Low               | Low            | Difficult to use <br /> Difficult to debug                           | Low performance cost and smaller app size is required                       |
 | Source generation | `GeneratedRegexAttribute`                    | Low               | Low            | Supports AOT compilation <br /> Emits more source, increase app size | A Regex that is called frequently in .NET 7 or later                        |

-## Avoid Repeated Regex Object Instantiation
+## avoid repeated regex object instantiation
 Each time a Regex object is instantiated, the regular expression pattern passed to it must be recompiled.
 This is an expensive operation.

 Below, each time `IsValidCurrency` is called, a new `Regex` object is instantiated: